HoozHak/PalmExitGarage/README.md

 ---

-**Ready to streamline your auto repair business?
-Get started with the portable installer!**
+Ready to streamline your auto repair business?
+Get started with the portable installer.

-**© 2025 PalmExitGarage - Professional Auto Repair Shop Management System**
+© 2025 PalmExitGarage - Professional Auto Repair Shop Management System